dgski/cryptocurrency/networker/readme.md

 - MSG_NETWORKER_NETWORKER_CHAIN - A chain from an external node

 ## Configuration Parameters
+- logFileName - string value of filename for log output
+- connToLogCollector - ip address and port string
 - connToManager - ip address and port string
 - connFromOtherNodes - ip address and port string
 - connsToOtherNodes - comma seperated list of ip address and port strings